Saurav-Singh-Rauthan/codedamn-projects/shopping-site/step 1/instructions.md

 So lets begin 👨‍💻
-Follow these steps for the first step that is to create a navbar :
+Follow these steps for the first milestone that is to create a navbar :

 - Create a `<div>` element with the class `'navbar'`